JCR-UK

 (1799 - 7 September 1870)

 Rev. Phillips was possibly born in Hamburg and came to England from Poland with his Polish-born wife Rosa (d.1875) and two Polish-born children some time in or after 1826.
 He had six children born in Kent, conducted a marriage in Chatham, Kent in 1838, and he appears residing in the town as minister in the censuses of 1841 and 1851.
 He later moved to south Wales where he became secretary for marriages and possibly an early reader for the Cardiff Hebrew Congregation.
-He died and is buried in Cardiff.
+He died in Cardiff and was buried in the city's Highfield Road Jewish cemetery (view image of gravestone).
 (Jewish Life in Medway Towns by Irina Shrub, Shemot 17/1, 17; The Jews of South Wales by U.R.Q.
 Henriques, 2013, p.23; Cemetery Scribes.)

 Rev. Philip Phillips